Sugirdha/Sugirdha/README.md

 ## 🌱 What I’m Working On
 - Mastering **cloud architecture** through hands-on projects and advanced certifications (GCP Professional Cloud Architect).
 - Exploring **machine learning** and its applications in everyday tech.
-- Expanding my skillset in **program management** to complement my technical expertise and enhance my ability to lead projects in the future.
+- Expanding my skillset in **product management** to complement my technical expertise and enhance my ability to lead projects in the future.
 - Learning **Japanese** 🇯🇵 as a personal challenge.

 ## 🎨 Beyond Tech